William Leonard Higgitt: Promotion to Commissioner

-Higgitt returned from London to Ottawa in 1963, ending his tenure as RCMP liaison with British Intelligence and taking the position of RCMP Security Service Superintendent.
+Higgitt returned from London to Ottawa in 1963, ending his tenure with British Intelligence and taking the position of RCMP Security Service Superintendent.
 In 1965, KGB agent Olga Farmakovsky approached a Canadian newsreporter in Moscow hoping to defect to Canada.
 Higgitt turned the matter over to the CIA in Washington, who assisted Farmakovsky in making her way to Beirut and "out of Soviet hands."
 Upon interrogating Farmakovsky, the CIA concluded that she was in fact a plant, dispatched to the West.
 Sid Stein, the CIA man in Ottawa, told Higgitt not to allow Farmakovsky into Canada, that her interest was to spy on Washington, but Higgitt sided with British Intelligence, who had also interrogated Farmakovksy and concluded that she was no threat.
 In 1967, Higgitt became RCMP Assistant Commissioner and Director of RCMP Security and Intelligence.
 In this dual role he worked closely with counterparts in the United States and Europe to monitor communist movements.

 In the late 1960s, Higgitt was also worried about the potential for racial violence in Canada, particularly in Halifax, Nova Scotia, with the presence there of radical US Black Panther members.
 In a secret report to the Government in 1968, Higgitt wrote that "The outside influence and support by US Black nationalists, coupled with revolutionary and militant support from organizations in Canada sympathetic to the Negroes' cause, could very well result in racial violence in Halifax and other centres in Canada having Negro communities".
 Community leaders in Halifax expressed concern that this worry, and the surveillance activities it induced, were discriminatory and meant to actually suppress the civil rights movement as opposed to keeping the peace.